 When you’re pregnant, prenatal tests give you information about your health and your baby’s.
-They help detect any problems that could affect him, like birth defects or genetic diseases.
+They help detect any problems that could affect them, like birth defects or genetic diseases.
 The results can help you make the best health care decisions before and after your child is born.

 Prenatal tests are helpful, but it’s important to know how to interpret what they find.
 A positive test result doesn’t always mean your baby will be born with a disorder.
 You’ll want to talk with your doctor, midwife, or other health care provider about what the tests mean and what you should do once you have the results.

 Doctors recommend some prenatal tests for all pregnant women.
 Only some women will need other screening tests to check for certain genetic problems.